molevol-ub/Puffinus_mauretanicus_popgen/README.md

 # Introduction

-This git repository contains those scripts used during the population genomics analyses performed with _Pufifnus mauretanicus_ by the Molecular Evolutionary Genetics Group, University of Barcelona.
+This git repository contains those scripts used during the population genomics analyses performed with _Puffinus mauretanicus_ by the Molecular Evolutionary Genetics Group, University of Barcelona.

 # Structure